 The study successfully utilized shrimp shells to extract chitosan using a two-step deacetylation process with a high degree of deacetylation (91.48%).
-By adding functional groups to the chitosan's main chain, the study was also able to overcome the chitosan's poor solubility in neutral and alkaline pH environments, making it more soluble in pH environments higher than 6.5.
-Following a 15-day immersion in water, the chitosan derivative was grafted with acrylic acid (AA) to produce a superabsorbent polymer material from O-carboxymethyl chitosan (OCMCS-SAP) with a maximum adsorption capacity of 658.16 g/g.
-The ideal conditions for the material's synthesis were a 2% glutaraldehyde concentration, a 1:8 O-CMCS:AA ratio, and a 2% potassium persulfate concentration.
-The OCMCS-SAP material's strengths are its capacity to hold onto water to support the plants throughout growth and its biodegradability following four weeks of testing.
-Furthermore, the study effectively examined how two identical chili plants developed and changed in the presence and absence of OCMCS-SAP.
-Compared to plants lacking OCMCS-SAP, the chili plants with OCMCS-SAP grew and developed significantly more.
+Furthermore, chitosan is attached with hydrophilic functional groups to form O-carboxymethyl chitosan (O-CMCS), to increase the solubility of the material in neutral and alkaline environments.
+The chitosan derivative was grafted with acrylic acid (AA) to produce a superabsorbent polymer (SAP) material from O-CMCS (O-CMCS-SAP).
+The ideal conditions for the material's synthesis were a 2% glutaraldehyde concentration, a 1:8 O-CMCS:AA ratio, and a 2% potassium persulfate concentration that created SAP material had a maximum adsorption capacity of 658.16 g/g after a 15-day immersion in water.
+The ability to biodegrade after four weeks of testing and retain water to provide plants during growth were the strengths of the O-CMCS-SAP material.
+Furthermore, the study effectively examined the same two chili plants developed and changed in the presence and absence of O-CMCS-SAP.
+Compared to plants lacking O-CMCS-SAP, the chili plants with O-CMCS-SAP grew and developed significantly more.
 Following eight weeks of testing, the water-deficient plants had wilting leaves and remarkably slow development.
-The OCMCS-SAP material was effectively synthesized and may be used to enhance arid soil, according to all experimental results.
+The O-CMCS-SAP material was effectively synthesized and may be used to enhance arid soil, according to all experimental results.